sumitkumar112006/SIH_2025/README.md

 # KMRL Document Management System

 A comprehensive web-based document management system built with HTML, CSS, and JavaScript.
-This system provides role-based access control, document upload and management, analytics, and AI-powered features for modern organizations.
+This system provides role-based access control, document upload and management, analytics, and automation features for modern organizations.

 ## 🚀 Features